ipfs/kubo/docs/examples/go-ipfs-as-a-library/README.md

 In order to complete this tutorial, you will need:
 - golang installed on your machine.
 See how at https://golang.org/doc/install
 - git installed on your machine so that go can download the repo and the necessary dependencies.
 See how at https://git-scm.com/downloads
-- Have IPFS Desktop (for convinience) installed and running on your machine.
+- IPFS Desktop (for convenience) installed and running on your machine.
 See how at https://github.com/ipfs-shipyard/ipfs-desktop#ipfs-desktop

 **Disclaimer**: The example code is quite large (over 300 lines of code) and it has been a great way to understand the scope of the [go-ipfs Core API](https://godoc.org/github.com/ipfs/interface-go-ipfs-core) and how it can be improved to further the user experience.
 You can expect to come back at this example in the future and see how the number of lines of code decreases and how the example becomes simpler, making other go-ipfs programs simpler as well.